whocarescreative/blog/_posts/2019-05-20-creative-travel.md

   </div>
 </div>

 Travelling makes me feel like a kid.
-Looking at my surroundings for the first time.
-Running around aimlessly, placing full attention on the present.
+Looking at my new surroundings in awe.
+Running around with no sense of direction.

-I mean, I am capable of running around aimlessly when I am in my home city too.
-I probably do that more than I should.
+Playing games too: trying to decipher the puzzling new language around me, attempting to understand the unwritten rules of my destination, and being the target of *Spot the Tourist*.

-But when I’m on the road, there’s one particular part of childhood I try to practice.
+But when I’m on the road, there is one particular part of childhood I try to practice.

 It’s not basic arithmetic.
 That’s too advanced for me.

-Instead, it’s an approach to the day:
+Instead, it’s a child’s approach to the day:

 **The practice of disregarding plans.**

 To me, exploring a new place is a great excuse to appreciate the novelty of the moment.
-And when I impose a detailed itinerary on myself upon arriving into a new city, I feel like I’m inviting stress.
+And when I force a detailed itinerary on myself as I arrive into a new city, I feel like I’m inviting stress.
 Not only that, I feel like I’m offending my destination by distilling it into a simple checklist.

 I have to-do lists when I am at home.
 And to me, it doesn’t make sense to do the same when I’m traveling.
 I can lose the stiff shell of routine.

-I understand that researching your destination is necessary.
-Research allows you to understand what is available, and what to avoid.
-But there is a part of me that says:  <strong>wouldn’t it be great if I was surprised to see the Eiffel Tower in Paris? </strong>
+I understand that research is necessary.
+Research allows one to understand what is available, and what to avoid.
+But there is a part of me that says: <strong>wouldn’t it be great if I was surprised to see the Eiffel Tower in Paris?</strong>

 <img class="eiffel" src="assets/articles/creative-travel/img/eiffel_illustration.png">